graysky/graysky.github.io/_posts/2011/_posts/2011-08-03-caution-startup-kids.markdown

 published: false
 ---

 Everyone knows startups are hot, fueled by a strong (or frothy) seed funding climate and well-publicized successes like Groupon, Zynga and Facebook.
-I'm a proponent of young folks (i.e. early 20s) founding or working at early-stage startups for a number of reasons such as seeing the whole business, getting more responsibility and seeing how a product and company grow.
+I'm a proponent of young folks (i.e. early 20s) founding or working at early-stage startups for a slew of reasons.
+It is a great way see how the whole business works, you can get much more responsibility and influence how a product and company grow.
 But when I talk to smart, young people who are ridiculously gung-ho on startups I want to offer a few words of caution as they contemplate their options.

 (For those who found a successful startup or are on the early team of a huge <a href="http://techcrunch.com/2010/02/21/mike-maples-talks-venture-capital-and-thunder-lizards/">thunder lizard</a>, congratulations!
 You're living the dream and your ticket has been punched.
 This is for the other 90% of folks who may not have such good fortune.)